 A Fit For Life therapist is a member of the multidisciplinary team that has reached Fit For Life accredited therapist status and has met the exacting standards set by Fit For Life.
 They will have successfully completed all Fit For Life specialized training courses in areas including: Age related physical and rehabilitation therapy, Exercise therapy for older adults, Falls prevention and Advanced people manual handling.
 All our therapist are full practicing members of their respective Irish healthcare associations.

-Fit For Life provide a multidisciplinary service at our Sandyford Village Clinic, at hundreds of Nursing Homes and Daycare Centres throughout Ireland and privately to you in your own home.
+Fit For Life provide a multidisciplinary service at our Sandyford Village Clinic, Nursing Homes and Daycare Centres throughout Ireland and privately to you or a loved one in your in your own home.
 We complete individual assessments, treatments and provide home exercise/rehab programs.
 And we provide individual and group exercise therapy and falls prevention programmes onsite and individually to you in your home.
 We also run varied group exercise sessions for Older Adults focusing on improving your endurance, strength and balance in a fun group environment.

 Physical Therapy is a healthcare profession which involves the treatment or management of pain, disability and impaired movement by means of massage, myofascial techniques, joints mobilizations and exercise therapy.